SainiBimal/OLYMPICS/README.md

 ### 🎯 2.
 Chi-Square Test (Independence)
--Purpose: To check if medal type is dependent on gender or country.
+- Purpose: To check if medal type is dependent on gender or country.
--Used For: Categorical feature relationships — e.g., whether men win more gold compared to women.
+- Used For: Categorical feature relationships — e.g., whether men win more gold compared to women.
--Insight: Statistically significant Chi² value shows that gender and medal type are not independent — confirming visual pie and bar charts.
+- Insight: Statistically significant Chi² value shows that gender and medal type are not independent — confirming visual pie and bar charts.

 ### 🧪 3. t-Test (Two Sample)
--Purpose: Compare mean medal counts between men and women.
+- Purpose: Compare mean medal counts between men and women.
--Insight: Indicates whether men win significantly more medals than women or not — especially useful pre- and post-2000 where female participation grew.
+- Insight: Indicates whether men win significantly more medals than women or not — especially useful pre- and post-2000 where female participation grew.

 ### 🤖 Machine Learning Model: Predicting Medal Type
--I built a classification model to predict whether a medal is Gold, Silver, or Bronze based on:
+- I built a classification model to predict whether a medal is Gold, Silver, or Bronze based on:

 🏅 Sport